johnatilley/johnatilley.github.io/_posts/2020-07-03-im-starting-a-youtube-garden-journal.md

 ---
 layout: post
-title: I'm starting a youtube Garden journal
+title: I'm starting a Youtube Garden journal
 ---

 My partner and I recently moved house and it comes with an amazing long garden.
 I've always been into gardening and now is the perfect opportunity to take it to the next level.